 Accelerate containerised application development

-Run any workload in the cloud, at the edge or as a hybrid
+Run workloads in the cloud, at the edge, or as a hybrid

 Common uses for Azure Kubernetes Service (AKS)

 Migrate your existing application to the cloud, build a complex application that uses machine learning or take advantage of the agility offered by a microservices architecture.

 Easily migrate existing applications to containers and run them in a fully managed Kubernetes service with AKS.

 Use AKS to simplify the deployment and management of microservices-based architecture.
 AKS streamlines horizontal scaling, self-healing, load balancing, and secret management.

 Kubernetes and DevOps are better together.
 Achieve the balance between speed and security, and deliver code faster at scale, by implementing secure DevOps with Kubernetes on Azure.

 Use the AKS virtual node to provision pods inside ACI that start in seconds.
 This enables AKS to run with just enough capacity for your average workload.